We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 Do you ever feel like the quest for the perfect chore chart is a little like the one Indiana Jones took looking for the Holy Grail?
 Ha ha.
 Okay, maybe it’s not that bad, but it sure is frustrating.
-So frustrating that many parents just throw their hands up.
+It’s so frustrating that many parents just throw their hands up.

 We want a chore chart that: